tudasc/PIRA/README.md

 "mode": "CT"
 ```

-The *mode* field, currently, is ignored.
+The *mode* field, in this version of PIRA, is ignored.

 #### Implementing Functors